How to Prevent Food Theft at a Restaurant

 Keep All Alcohol Under Lock and Key

 Alcohol will vanish like magic if left unattended, so the best way to keep employees from stealing alcohol is to keep it locked up.
-Only the restaurant owner, manager and perhaps bartender, have access to the supply.
-Like food, you should keep a running inventory of alcohol and check your POS system if a certain type of alcohol is consistently running low.
+Only the restaurant owner, manager, and perhaps bartender should have access to the supply.
+Like food, you should keep a running inventory of alcohol, and check your POS system if a certain type of alcohol is consistently running low.
 If there are no sales to account for the alcohol use, you can assume that employees are helping themselves to it.

 Update Your PCI for Handling Customer Credit and Debit Cards

 PCI stands for payment card industry data security standards.
 It basically means the rules that any business, including restaurants, agree to follow if they accept credit cards.
 PCI standards are administered through banks that handle credit card transactions.
 A major liability of using a POS system as a credit card processor is that transactions are via the Internet and could be hacked and your customer's credit card information stolen.
 It is important to make sure all your computer firewalls and other safety precautions are periodically updated.

 Security cameras are a clear way of letting staff know that they are being monitored, even if you aren't there.
 While this may not be the best way to boost staff morale, if theft is an ongoing problem, cameras may be the quickest and easiest solution.
 Be sure that any video surveillance is in line with the law in your state and respects employees and customer privacy.

 Limit Access to Cash Drawers and the Safe

 Only the restaurant owner, manager, or head server during their shift should have access to the cash drawer, register, or safe.
 In some instances, only the owner knows the combination to the safe.
 The fewer hands that touch the cash, the less chance of it being stolen.